22 February 2026

 Our Lady of Lourdes (1877).
 Virgilio Tojetti (1851–1901).

-Today in 2019 I made a consecration to the Immaculate Heart of Mary for the first time, using the method of St. Louis-Marie Grignion de Montfort (1673–1716).
+Today in 2019 I made a consecration to the Immaculate Heart of Mary for the first time, using the method of St. Louis-Marie Grignion de Montfort (1673–1716) as found in his work True Devotion to Mary.

 I renewed the consecration on the feast of the Immaculate Conception on the 8th of December 2019, including this time the members of my family.

-Thereafter, the consecration has been renewed formally each year on the feast of the Annuntiation, and on a daily basis using the Totus Tuus prayer below.
+Thereafter, the consecration has been renewed formally each year on the feast of the Annunciation, and on a daily basis using the Totus Tuus prayer below.

 Totus tuus ego sum